256J.32 Documenting, verifying, and recertifying eligibility.

 (5) immigration status;

-(6) social security number according to the requirements of section 256J.30, subdivision 12;
+(6) social security number in accordance with the requirements of section 256J.30, subdivision 12;

 (8) self-employment expenses used as a deduction;